 Majority of viruses targets Windows users, not because the system is vulnerable and easier to penetrate but because there is simply more computers with Windows operating system around the world than macOS.

-As of 2020 approximately 80% of computers worldwide is running Windows and only 18% various versions of macOS.
+As of 2020 approximately 80% of computers worldwide are running Windows and only 18% various versions of macOS.

 Targeting a larger operating system market share, the computer virus authors simply increases the chances of success and a wider infection spread.